KovnaTheCute/TevliarSetting/Tevliar Setting/City Notes.md

 - Many lesser draconic beasts like wyverns and drakes have been tamed and are kept in Kabal as livestock, making them a large exporter of exotic materials such as wyvern poison and drake meat.

 ## [[Gobrim]]
-- Once the capital of goblinkind united by a hobgoblin king Gobrim is now the only gob
+- Once the capital of goblinkind united by a hobgoblin king Gobrim is now the only goblin settlement not completely ravaged by war.
+Considered a sacred land by all the warring goblin factions it is prohibited to fight within and around the city boundaries.
+- Surrounding Gobrim are numerous factions of goblinkind, all warring with one another, the western plains are war ravaged, forsaken by most gods.
+There are no consistent laws or places of safety here beyond a guarantee of violence.